nightscout/trio-docs/docs/configuration/settings/devices/cgm.md

 - - -

 ### Freestyle Libre
-This option can be used to pair a compatible Libre cgm directly to Trio without going through a separate app like xDrip4iOS.
+This option can be used to pair a compatible Libre CGM directly to Trio without going through a separate app like xDrip4iOS.

 **Step 3**
 Tap "Libre 2 Direct" to use Libre 2 sensors or "Bluetooth Transmitters" to use Libre 1 sensors with a Miao Miao or other 3rd party transmitter.